awesome31/learning-curve/src/mosaic/modules/linking.md

 This is a new module that we are creating.
 This module is responsible for:

 1. Storing the app config based on the linking modules parameters.
-2. Storing the text copies that need to be used.
-3. Storing static config.
+2. Storing static config.
-4. Merge static config and server driven configs.
+3. Merge static config and server driven configs.
-5. App Logo changes.

 ## Navigation Module